judebantony/cicd-github-action-example/README.md

 [![codecov](https://codecov.io/gh/judebantony/cicd-github-action-example/branch/main/graph/badge.svg?token=E3O3NABP1H)](https://codecov.io/gh/judebantony/cicd-github-action-example)

-## CICD - SecDevOps using GitHub Action
+## CICD - DevSecOps using GitHub Action

-SecDevOps automatically bakes in security at every phase of the software development lifecycle, enabling development of secure software at the speed of Agile and DevOps.
+DevSecOps automatically bakes in security at every phase of the software development lifecycle, enabling development of secure software at the speed of Agile and DevOps.
 It integrates application and infrastructure security seamlessly into Agile and DevOps processes and tools.
 It addresses security issues as they emerge, when they're easier, faster, and less expensive to fix and also makes application and infrastructure security a shared responsibility of development, security, and IT operations teams.

 ![secdevops](./doc/secdevops.png)